 The data-polling-status function outputs the complement of the data latched into the DQ7 data register while the write-state machine is engaged in a program or erase operation.
-Data bit DQ7 changes from complement to true to indicate the end of an operation.
+The changing of data bit DQ7 from complement to true indicates the end of an operation.
 Data-polling is available only during programming, chip-erase, sector-erase, and sector-erase-timing delay.
 Data-polling is valid after the rising edge of WE in the last bus cycle of the command sequence loaded into the command register.
 Figure 14 shows a flowchart for data-polling.